cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/gauss-law.md

   - Closed Surfaces
   - Symmetry
   - Gauss' Law
+objectives:
+  - Calculate the electric flux passing through an open surface
+  - Calculate the electric flux passing through a closed surface
+  - Talk about some of the basic symmetries of a problem (spherical, cylindrical, etc.)
+  - Calculate electric fields and charge distributions using Gauss' law
 ---

-## 🎯 Objectives

-* Calculate the electric flux passing through an open surface
-* Calculate the electric flux passing through a closed surface
-* Talk about some of the basic symmetries of a problem (spherical, cylindrical, etc.)
-* Calculate electric fields and charge distributions using Gauss' law

 ## 📋 Sequence